swcarpentry/shell-novice/_episodes/05-loop.md

 {: .language-bash}

-Since the `cp` command does not normally produce any output, it's hard to check that the loop is doing the correct thing.
+Since the `cp` command does not normally produce any output, it's hard to check that the loop is working correctly.
 However, we learned earlier how to print strings using `echo`, and we can modify the loop to use `echo` to print our commands without actually executing them.
 As such we can check what commands *would be* run in the unmodified loop.

 The following diagram
-shows what happens when the modified loop is executed, and demonstrates how the judicious use of `echo` is a good debugging technique.
+shows what happens when the modified loop is executed and demonstrates how the judicious use of `echo` is a good debugging technique.

 ![The for loop "for filename in *.dat; do echo cp $filename original-$filename;